 Did you know that we have been able to open up three more study areas, the small conference room and two outdoor spaces for student use?
 We also added signs for study areas to make them more apparent.
 In addition, we opened up Case-Based Instruction small group rooms for additional space, if needed.

 Did you know that there is a way to acknowledge exemplary behavior or report a concern?
-The Professional Resource Office (PRO) has a comment form available and will provide updates to your case, if you wish to be informed.
-All reports submitted to the PRO office are confidentially reviewed and discussed by the PRO working committee and interventions/action taken always protects student anonymity.
+The Learning Environment Office (LEO) has a comment form available and will provide updates to your case, if you wish to be informed.
+All reports submitted to the LEO office are confidentially reviewed and discussed by the LEO working committee and interventions/action taken always protects student anonymity.

-Learn more about the PRO or use the QR Code below to confidentially submit a comment.
+Learn more about the LEO or use the QR Code below to confidentially submit a comment.

 Did you know that prep materials, now referred to as “homework”, are posted as a separate session in One45 and homework materials/handouts are posted to these sessions?
 The Curriculum Committee has revised the curricular policy to include homework in the official count in hopes of reducing the burden on students.
 The Notice of Upcoming Active Learning, which provides a summary of the upcoming active learning and lists associated homework is posted in One45 at 7:00 a.m. on Fridays to assist with preparation for the upcoming week.
 In addition, the block director and/or block coordinator sends a weekly email with reminders and updates, including the Notice of Upcoming Active Learning.